bumbleshoot/auto-heal/README.md

-***Auto Heal is currently in beta.
-I need beta testers to try it out and let me know if they run into any bugs.
-There are still some edge cases that haven't been tested yet, so there's a small chance you will see an error while using it.
-If you're not okay with this, best to wait until Version 1 is released!***

 ## Summary
 Auto Heal is an automation script for Habitica that casts healing skills (Blessing & Healing Light) every 15 mins as needed to heal the player & their party.
 The script checks the health of the player & each party member before casting, so no mana is wasted.
 This script only works for healers.